tpvasconcelos/tpvasconcelos.io/_pages/computing-experience.md

 ## Others

 - **Version control**: Experienced with version control workflows, and comfortable implementing them with `git`.
 - **Mathematica**: Used regularly to solve mathematical problems and as a fast data visualisation tool.
-- $$\boldsymbol{\LaTeX}$$**:** Main tool for typing professional scientific and technical reports.
+- $$\boldsymbol{\LaTeX}$$**:** Main tool for typing professional technical reports.
-- **Bash:** Comfortable navigating shells for various purposes, and basic working knowledge of bash scripting.
+- **Bash:** Comfortable navigating shells for various purposes.
+Basic working knowledge of bash scripting.
-- **Blender:** An open-source professional 3D modeling and rendering application with a powerful flexible Python API.
+- **Blender:** An open-source professional 3D modeling and rendering application with a powerful and flexible Python API.